microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 SQL Server 2019 is a modern data platform designed to tackle the challenges of today's data professional.
 SQL Server 2019 is not just an upgrade option from previous releases of SQL Server.

-Instructor led workshops will review the overall new capabilities of SQL Server 2019 using the **Module 2.0 Introduction Section** from the deck https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%202019%20Modern%20Data%20Platform.pptx
+Instructor led workshops will review the overall new capabilities of SQL Server 2019 using the **Module 2.0 Introduction Section** from the deck <a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%202019%20Modern%20Data%20Platform.pptx">SQL Server 2019 Modern Data Platform</a>

 (<a href="file:///url" target="_blank">Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
 You'll need all of the items loaded there before you can proceed with the workshop.)